prodasl/zkSNARK-playground/README.md

 Zero-knowledge proofs (much like the field of machine learning), are not a monolithic concept or single algorithm where one method works for all use cases.
 ZKP's form a heterogeneous technology landscape with a large variety of algorithmic techniques and mathematical formalisms that each have different tradeoffs with some techniques being more appropriate than others for particular situations.
-Some zkps are interactive, others non-interactive (you'll see them referred to as NIZK), others have the property of succinctness (mean proof sizes are small relative the calculation your are proving a statement about), some are specifically designed for proving particular statements, etc. It can be difficult to know what zkp mechanism to use and when.
+Some zkps are interactive, others non-interactive (you'll see them referred to as NIZK), others have the property of succinctness (meaning proof sizes are small relative the calculation your are proving a statement about), some are specifically designed for proving particular statements, etc. It can be difficult to know what zkp mechanism to use and when.